-- When your blood sugar is above 300 mg/ dL twice in a row - When you are sick or have an infection (check ketones every 2-4 hours), or with each diaper change for babies and toddlers - If you vomit at any time (even if you don't feel ill) - symptoms of ketoacidosis may seem like the flu. - If you have an insulin pump, check ketones if above 250 mg/dL twice in a row.
+- When your blood sugar is above 300 mg/ dL twice in a row - When you are sick or have an infection, check ketones every 3 hours. - Babies and toddlers: check ketones with every diaper change when above 300mg/dl twice in a row or if sick.
+You may place a cotton ball in diaper to get urine. - If you vomit at any time (even if you don't feel ill) - symptoms of ketoacidosis may seem like the flu. - If you have an insulin pump, check ketones if above 250 mg/dL twice in a row.